garlicbean/funny-jpeg-injector/README.md

 # jpegger
-funny python scripts for jpeg analysis, modfication, and embedding/extracting data into them.
+functions/script for modifying jpeg data and injecting your own